drpfenderson/drpfenderson.github.io/_posts/2016-04-14-and-the-sign-shall-be-a-mark-shall-be-a-word-shall-be-a-whisper.md

 published: true
 title: And the Sign shall be a Mark shall be a Word shall be a Whisper
 category: poetry
+excerpt: "This story telling me is foReign,
+hidden on the stones of our fur-fathers cast to tell our fortune –
+only to have the shattered words thrown back"
 ---
 ![Wooden runes sitting scattered among grass]({{site.baseurl}}/assets/images/runes-928569.jpg)